Ask Dr. Skendzel: What is a hip impingement, and can I prevent it?

 Typically, pain caused by hip impingement is triggered by an injury to the joint.
 “In the patients I see,” explains Dr. Skendzel, “there’s usually an incident that causes an issue with hip joint motion.
 These issues can crop up in the course of active sports; once, a patient tore her labrum in a yoga class stretch.
 The injury happens when the fibrocartilaginous material cushioning the bones in the hip joint, called the labrum, gets caught between the femur and the cup and is torn.
 That’s what’s painful.”

 In the past, imaging technology could not detect labral tears.
-Even when they were diagnosed, treatment involved a very invasive surgical procedure.
+Treatment involved a very invasive surgical procedure, even when they were diagnosed.
 Advancements in technology over the last 10 years, plus improved awareness around this injury, have significantly improved both diagnosis and treatment.

 “Ten to fifteen years ago, landmark research was published in Switzerland indicating that hip impingement conditions could be a cause of arthritis if left untreated,” explains Dr. Skendzel.
 “This research focused attention on hip impingement.
 Imaging improved, and arthroscopic techniques got good enough where we could repair these hip problems with minimally invasive procedures.”